-This four-part series explores common information security governance mistakes seen at higher education institutions and tips on how to avoid them.
+This three-part series explores common information security governance mistakes seen at higher education institutions and tips on how to avoid them.

 - Creating data security silos